Sparse Data-Driven Random Projection in Regression for High-Dimensional Data: Simulation Study

 \subsection{Results}

-First, we look at the prediction results of the competing methods for the six different covariance settings and sparse, medium and dense setting for the active variables with fixed $n=200,p=2000,\rho_\text{snr}=10$ in Figure~\ref{fig:rMSPE_cov_settings}.
+First, we look at the prediction results of the competing methods for the six different covariance settings and sparse, medium and dense active predictor settings with fixed $n=200,p=2000,\rho_\text{snr}=10$ in Figure~\ref{fig:rMSPE_cov_settings}.
 We see that the overall performance depends heavily on the covariance setting, and the signal-to-noise ratio alone does not quantify the difficulty of a regression problem.
-In the 'independent' covariance setting with many active predictors, all methods barely outperform the naive estimator $\hat\beta=0$ with a rMSPE close to one, while in other covariance settings the errors are much lower.
+In the `independent' covariance setting with many active predictors, all methods barely outperform the naive estimator $\hat\beta=0$ with an rMSPE close to one, while in other covariance settings, the errors are much lower.
 In general, we see that the sparse methods, especially AdLASSO and ElNet, perform well in sparse settings, but not in settings with more active variables.
-On the other hand, the HOLP method performs well in all dense settings, but is much worse than other methods in sparse settings.
-Our proposed SPAR method seem to be less dependent on the active variable setting and can provide useful predictions in all three cases, with slightly better results in more dense cases.
+On the other hand, the PLS method performs well in all dense settings, but less so in sparse settings.
+Except in some sparse settings, the SPAR method provides competitive results.
+To assess the overall performance, for each scenario and each repetition, we rank the methods from best (=1) to worst (=9) in terms of their relative MSPE.
+Table~\ref{tab:ranks} shows the average of these ranks (and its standard error).
+The proposed SPAR CV method has the best average rank followed by SPAR and PLS.
+It provides a good prediction performance all-around, proving that it is a viable option, especially in cases where it is not clear how sparse the problem is in practice.
+We also observe that in terms of prediction ability, SPAR's performance is close to SPAR CV's.
+Depending on the application context, the additional computational cost of the cross-validation can be avoided with minimal loss in prediction power.